anton-karlovskiy/memory-considerate-loading-prototype/README.md

-# Demo: Memory-based resource loading in React
+# Demo: Memory-considerate resource loading in React

-A demo showing how to use memory-based resource loading in React.
+A demo showing how to use memory-considerate resource loading in React.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).